 Your church’s worship services are the mouth of the church.
 It’s where you preach the Gospel.
 It’s where you worship together as a body of believers.

 But the heartbeat of your church is found in your small groups.
 It’s in the cells of your church where you determine its health.
-If your small groups aren’t balancing all five purposes (including evangelism), your church won’t balance the purposes.
+If your small groups aren’t balancing all five purposes (including small group on mission), your church won’t balance the purposes.
 Your church won’t be healthy.

-On the other hand, healthy churches have small groups that engage non-believing friends and take the message of Jesus around the world.
+On the other hand, healthy churches can have a small group on mission that engages non-believing friends and take the message of Jesus around the world.